 - 3 tbsp of Brown Sugar

 Spicy Maple Glaze:

 - 1 tbsp of Butter

 - 2 tsp of Chipotle Puree or your favorite Hot Sauce

-Lay your slices of bacon onto a cooking sheet (preferably with a grate).
-Lather each piece in the maple syrup glaze, crumble brown sugar over top, and lightly season with your BBQ seasoning.
+- Lay your slices of bacon onto a cooking sheet (preferably with a metal baking rack).
+Coat the tops with the maple syrup glaze, some brown sugar, and BBQ seasoning.

 - Add the bacon to the smoker and cook for about 25-35 minutes or until the outside has begun to caramelize and the fat begins to render.

 - Once the bacon is looking crispy, flip each piece over and then lightly coat with the remaining glaze, brown sugar, and BBQ seasoning.
 Continue cooking for another 25-35 minutes until it has caramelized.

 - When done, pull the bacon out and let cool for 5-10 minutes (please let cool as it can be very hot!).
 Top with sliced jalapeños and enjoy!